 The most common mistake is writing what you were responsible for instead of what you actually did.
-There is a big difference between these two things.

 Responsible for managing the social media accounts for the company.